+Interviews were conducted by KS, a research fellow with significant experience in conducting qualitative interviews with people with experience of MSK conditions and chronic pain.
+At the time of scheduling the interview with each potential participant, KS discussed the reasons for doing the research and answered any questions.
+Consent was obtained prior to interview using a written consent guide and this was audio recorded.
+Interviews were audio recorded and transcribed verbatim.

+In addition, any responses from the open-ended question in the questionnaire that referred to work/employment were analysed thematically as part of the qualitative analysis.

 The qualitative data collected as part of the CONTAIN study provided the opportunity “to generate a deep understanding of people’s experiences, motivations, beliefs, goals, expectations, and needs” (16).

 Data analysis

 Of interest to the analysis presented in this manuscript are the CONTAIN study participants who were in paid employment immediately before the first UK lockdown.
-Using the questionnaire data, we investigated the sociodemographic characteristics of respondents based on their occupational status at the time: (a) those who remained working as usual (including key workers), (b) those who continued working but from home elsewhere, and (c) those who were furloughed, changed job or made redundant.
+Using the questionnaire data, we investigated the sociodemographic characteristics of respondents based on their occupational status at the time: (a) those who remained working as usual (including key workers), (b) those who continued working but from home elsewhere, and (c) those who were furloughed, changed job, or made redundant.
 The sociodemographic characteristics of these groups were explored using simple frequencies.
 Measures of financial concern were investigated across occupational groups.

 Interviews were audio recorded and transcribed verbatim.
 Transcribed interviews and free-text responses from the questionnaire were uploaded into NVivo 12 software to facilitate organisation and analysis of the qualitative data.
 Qualitative data was analysed thematically by KS and LM, supported by RH.
-Deductive and inductively derived coding (17) was used to identify and categorise themes within higher-order themes informed from the topic guide which specifically aimed to facilitate an understanding of 1) individuals’ lived experiences of working with a musculoskeletal condition during the pandemic and 2) to understand, from individuals’ perspectives, the benefits and challenges posed to working routines and environments during lockdown.
+Deductive and inductively derived coding (17) was used to identify and categorise themes within higher-order themes informed by the topic guide which specifically aimed to facilitate an understanding of individuals’ lived experiences of working with a musculoskeletal condition during the pandemic and the benefits and challenges posed to working routines and environments during lockdown.
 The analytical process involved familiarisation with data and initial coding; organisation of codes according to similarity of meaning; and development and review of themes and subthemes.
 Emerging analysis was discussed and developed with all authors.
-Data saturation was deemed to have been achieved through thematic and code-saturation (18).
+Data saturation was deemed to have been achieved through thematic and code-saturation (18), which was discussed and determined between KS and LM.

 Questionnaire data and semi-structured interview data were collected and analysed concurrently, to provide an in-depth understanding of lived experiences of people with chronic MSK conditions working during lockdown and to learn, from changes made during the pandemic, about how to best support future work participation.